Overview of cell structures

 Hemidesmosomes >

 A hemidesmosome is a specialization of the basal plasma membrane of an epithelial cell and resembles one-half of a desmosome.
-Hemidesmosomes serve to attach the basal surface of the cell to the basal lamina.
+Hemidesmosomes serve to attach the basal surface of the cell to the underlying basal lamina.

 Microvilli >